Hathworn/MIPM/README.md

-# Performance Modeling Toolkit Usage Guide
+# MIPM：Multimodal Interaction-Driven GPU Memory Access Performance Modeling

 This toolkit includes scripts for processing input data, training a performance model, and making predictions.
 It also organizes outputs in structured folders.